 For each kWh of electricity fed onto the grid, the customer receives a rebate of a few cents.
 This rebate is called a ‘feed-in tariff’ (see above).
 Since electricity usage rates are usually much higher than feed-in tariff rates, customers can save more by storing excess solar with their battery to use for themselves.
 This way you reduce the amount of electricity you consume from the grid and save even more on your power bill.

 While it is true that a solar battery can help lower your power bills even further, they unfortunately do not come cheap.
 Generally speaking, you can expect to pay between $8,000 and $12,000 for a relatively standard battery, though prices vary considerably depending on the size of the unit.
 It is also more expensive to retrofit a battery rather than having it installed at the same time you buy solar panels.
 It can take 10-15 years for a battery to pay for itself, but this once again depends on the price of the battery and your energy usage habits.

 Is it worth getting solar panels in NSW?

 While solar might not be the same sure-fire investment that it once was under previous generous government incentives, the falling price of solar, plus rising electricity rates and competitive feed-in tariffs, means a solar system can still save you money.

-In addition, complementary solar technologies such as storage systems may mean we could be living independent of the energy grid and energy retailers all-together within a few decades.
+In addition, complementary solar technologies such as storage systems from retailers may mean we could be living independent of the energy grid and energy providers all-together within a few decades.